kondanta/notp/README.md

 # shell tools and don't want to pass your secret using echo and such.
 Also, for the sake of
 # simplictiy I'll keep using --key flag throughout this documentation.
 # Alrigh, lets say I'd like to add a Google account.
-$ notp --add taylan-google --key superSecretKey
+$ notp add taylan-google --key superSecretKey
 # you have to provide secret code when stdin prompts.
 # OR
 $ notp add taylan-google --stdin